jhorwit2/hackernews_mining/README.md

 My plan is to use this application to mine data and create an open-source web application that performs text analysis on the data and shows useful trends related the top 100 threads over time in real-time.

-<b>Note - this application is not yet stable as the schema and logic is changing.
+<b>Note - This application is stable and any major updates will come via version tags.
+Major updates include logic
+for storing the data and the schema structure.</b>

 Database Setup
 =================